aydotvin/webpack_setup/react_hooks/README.md

   - To access elements and use the native javascript functions like focus(), blur(), etc. to read, update the element.
   - To keep track of the previous state in the UI.
 - Does not cause re-render of component when ref value is updated.

 ---

-## useContext:

-- This hook is used makes the parent's state data and its setters available to all its child components without prop drilling.
-- Steps:
-  - Create a context without or without initial state.
-  - Wrap the parent component with the context provider and pass the required data in value attribute.
-  - In the child component, call the useContext and pass it the context that was created earlier.
-This will give access to the parent's data to the child.

----